-Some of this equipment is very expensive and it can be difficult to know exactly what would help you the most.
-You might want to contact The British Computer Association of the Blind on 0845 643 9811.
-This is a self help group made up of visually impaired computer professionals and users.
-They can give advice from their own experience.
+Some of the equipment is very expensive, and it can be difficult to know what would help you the most.
+You can contact TAVIP (Technology Association of Visually Impaired people) for advice.
+They are a self help group made up of visually impaired computer professionals and users.

 Coping emotionally with sight changes

-Losing some or all of your sight can be very distressing and has a big effect on your life.
+Losing some or all of your sight can be very distressing and can have a big effect on your life.
 As well as dealing with the practical problems, you might have to cope with feelings of anger, low self esteem and sadness.

-If you have a false eye (prosthesis) put in, you will probably feel very self conscious for some time.
+If you have a false eye (prosthesis), you might feel self conscious for some time.
 Our eyes play a big part in communicating with others.

-If someone avoids looking you directly in the eye, it can be off putting and make conversation difficult.
+You might occasionally experience that people avoid looking you directly in the eye.
+This can be off putting and can make conversation difficult.